GBKS/crypto-ux-handbook/content/overview.md

 ## About

 This site was created by [Christoph Ono](http://www.germanysbestkeptsecret.com) as a reference tool for good practices in crypto UX.
 While helping redesign the [Monero wallet](https://github.com/GBKS/monero-wallet-design) and talking to people in the wider community, I kept hearing that there isn't enough information about designing for crypto online.
 This is my effort to help address this and hopefully make it easier for others to design better.

+## Contribute

+See something that can be improved?
+Contribute on the [Github repo](https://github.com/GBKS/crypto-ux-handbook).
+Want to see something added but don't have the time or resources?
+Set up a [bounty here](https://explorer.bounties.network/bounty/1908).